Practical guide for teams migrating from Explo, comparing five embedded analytics alternatives by features, pricing, migration effort, and use cases.

 How much does migrating from Explo typically cost?

+Migration cost depends on data model complexity, number of dashboards, and customization needs.
 Expect a mix of one-time engineering effort plus ongoing SaaS fees.
-For accurate estimates, request a migration review and POC with your shortlisted vendors.
-Explo and alternatives provide demo and migration guides.
+For accurate estimates, request a migration review and proof-of-concept with your shortlisted vendors.